David Wood OBE: President

 Vicky is a freelance Children’s Theatre director and writer who joined the first TIE team at the Belgrade Theatre, Coventry, and worked as an actress in many Reps.
 She presented the BBC’s Words and Pictures for twelve years, created children’s plays at Regent’s Park Theatre and was Artistic Director of Polka Theatre, Wimbledon, for fourteen years.
 She is currently Co-Artistic Director of A Thousand Cranes Theatre and a guest Director at various drama schools.
 Vicky has ten published plays, is a BAFTA-nominated BBC TV writer and has represented UK children’s theatre all around the world.
 She is a patron of Polka Theatre, an Honorary Member of TYA-UK, and an Honorary Member of the World Children’s Theatre Association, ASSITEJ, only the second such honour to be given to a UK citizen.

 David is an actor, theatre director and writer whose stage appearances include numerous classical and modern roles.
 He has also worked on Theatre in Education productions and led drama workshops in schools.
-He is an Artistic Associate of Yellow Earth Theatre, teaching regularly on the company’s Yellow Earth Academy training initiative for young British East Asian actors, and is a passionate advocate of diversity on stage and screen.
+He teaches regularly on Yellow Earth Theatre's Academy training initiative for young British East Asian actors, and is a passionate advocate of diversity on stage and screen.
 David maintains a parallel career in healthcare management, which has given him a special interest in links between mental health and the arts.